wp-plugins/search-meter/readme.txt

 1. The Search Meter administration interface, showing some of the reports available.

 == Changelog ==

+= 2.6 =
+* Use UTF8 when creating tables
+* Fix PHP 5.3 incompatibility
+* Widgets now conform to WordPress 2.8 standards

 = 2.5 =
 * Improve formatting on the Options page